Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsubsection{UX of WIP with a virtual slope}

-Fig.\ref{ALL_XP3} displays the results of questions about the realism of the walking experience, steepness of the slope, and sense of presence in VR.
-Dunn-Bonferroni test was conducted for each question score between WIP conditions within each slope condition, and no statistical differences were found.
-In addition, we conducted Wilcoxon t-test between slope conditions within each WIP condition for all questions.
-As a result, some tendencies (p $<$ 0.1) were obtained in downward condition for realism, and downward and upward conditions for presence.
+Fig.\ref{ALL_XP3} displays the results of questions about the realism of the walking experience, the steepness of the slope, and the sense of presence in VR.
+The Wilcoxon signed rank test with Holm correction was conducted for each question score between WIP conditions within each slope condition, and no statistical differences were found.
+In addition, we conducted the same test between slope conditions within each WIP condition for all questions.
+As a result, a statistical difference was found in the downward condition for realism ($p=0.049$).